-(ii) event type:
+(ii) Event type:

-Commercial:

-Commercial events are those that are intended to make a profit, including product launches, corporate events, other marketing and promotional activities.
+Commercial: Commercial events are those that are intended to make a profit, including product launches, corporate events, and other marketing and promotional activities.
 This also includes circuses, fairgrounds, and ticketed festivals.

-Community:

-These are events organised by local not-for-profit, community or voluntary groups that directly benefit the residents of Croydon and do not provide significant advertising or other commercial benefit to a profit-making business or organisation.
+Community: These are events organised by local not-for-profit, community or voluntary groups that directly benefit the residents of Croydon and do not provide significant advertising or other commercial benefit to a profit-making business or organisation.

-Charity:

-Events organised by registered charities and are predominantly fund-raising or awareness-raising events for the benefit of the charity.
+Charity: Events organised by registered charities and are predominantly fund-raising or awareness-raising events for the benefit of the charity.
 A registered charity number should be provided.

-Organised fitness:

-These are sporting or physical activity events organised with or without a charge to those attending the activity.
+Organised Fitness: These are sporting or physical activity events organised with or without a charge to those attending the activity.
 Generally where groups are offering training or organisation without a charge there will not be a booking fee but an application fee may still apply.
-Further information is available on the Council's website.